Mass surveillance in Canada: Metadata surveillance

 CSE is responsible for the Canadian government's metadata surveillance program.
 Even though metadata does not include the content of the communication itself, it yields a substantial amount of information about its source devices, users and transmissions.

 A national security measure to track patterns of suspicious activity, the Canadian metadata surveillance program was first implemented in 2005 by secret decree.
 It was then suspended for a year in 2008, amid concerns that the program could amount to unwarranted surveillance of innocent Canadians.
 However, the program was renewed in 2011 via ministerial directive from then-Defence Minister Peter MacKay.
 The program was broadly approved by the CSE Commissioner at the time.

 CSE claims that it does not collect or use metadata to target Canadians without a warrant, as doing so would violate the National Defence Act.
-The agency holds that only uses metadata to identify foreign intelligence targets and their social networks, and possible cyber threats.
+The agency holds that it only uses metadata to identify foreign intelligence targets and their social networks, and possible cyber threats.
 However, CSE acknowledges that the subsets of metadata that it legitimately collects may inadvertently include metadata on the private communications of Canadians.
 To reduce this allegedly inevitable incursion of privacy, the agency takes measures such as limiting the length of time that metadata can be stored, restricting access to metadata to authorized CSE personnel, redacting any identifying information about Canadians when sharing intelligence with allies, and cooperating with the CSE commissioner's review of activities.